13 Fascinating Facts About Bees

 6. Bees can recognize human faces.

 Honeybees make out faces the same way we do.
 They take parts—like eyebrows, lips, and ears—and cobble them together to make out the whole face.
-It’s called “configular processing,” and it might help computer scientists improve face recognition technology, the New York Times reports.
+It’s called "configural processing," and it might help computer scientists improve face recognition technology, The New York Times reports.

 7. Bees have personalities

 Even in beehives, there are workers and shirkers.
 Researchers at the University of Illinois found that not all bees are interchangeable drones.
 Some bees are thrill-seekers, while others are a bit more timid.
 A 2011 study even found that agitated honeybees can be pessimistic, showing that, to some extent, bees might have feelings.
 Bees: They're just like us!

 8. Bees get buzzed from caffeine and cocaine.

-Nature didn’t intend caffeine to be trapped inside an orange mocha frappucino.
-It’s actually a plant defense chemical that shoos harmful insects away and lures pollinators in.
+Nature didn't intend for caffeine to be relegated to your morning pot of coffee.
+It's actually a plant defense chemical that shoos harmful insects away and lures pollinators in.
 Scientists at Newcastle University found that nectar laced with caffeine helps bees remember where the flower is, increasing the chances of a return visit.